-NOAA provides nautical charts and related hydrographic information for the safe and efficient navigation of maritime commerce as well as providing basic data for engineering, scientific, and other commercial and industrial activities within the nation's 3.4 million square nautical mile EEZ (US EEZ) and along its 95,000 miles of shoreline.
+NOAA provides nautical charts and related hydrographic information for the safe and efficientnavigation of maritime commerce as well as providing basic data for engineering, scientific, and other commercial and industrial activities within the nation's 3.4 million square nautical mile EEZ (US EEZ) and along its 95,000 miles of shoreline.

 NOAA is in the process of re-defining how hydrographic survey plans are generated and how survey priorities are identified in federal waters.
-NOAA hydrographic in-house field units or external contractors then conduct surveys to meet these priorities.
-Data acquired from these surveys must meet the NOS Hydrographic Surveys Specifications and Deliverables8, in compliance with the NOS data specification guide which is updated annually.
+NOAA hydrographic field units or external contractors then conduct surveys to meet these priorities.
+Data acquired from these surveys meet the IHO Standard for Hydrographic Surveys (S-44) and the Office of Coast Survey's Hydrographic Surveys Specifications and Deliverables8, in compliance with the National Ocean Service data specification guide, which is updated annually.
 The main component of the new hydrographic survey priorities method is the hydrographic health model.
 The hydrographic health model is based on the idea of navigational risk.
 Navigational risk is the product of the likelihood of an adverse event (e.g. traffic density, known hazards to navigation, reported ship groundings, etc.) and the consequence of that event occurring.
-The results of this model are available online in a geographic information system (GIS) interface and summarized in an annual report made available on the internet in FY20.
-More information about the model and survey prioritization can be found at: https://nauticalcharts.noaa.gov/publications/national-hydrographic-survey-priorities.html.
+Current information about the model and survey prioritization can be found at: